Federal Adoption Tax Credit

 If You Adopted in 2013

-You will claim the credit when you file your 2013 taxes.
+You need to amend your 2013 taxes.
 Read our fact sheet for more information.

 If You Adopted in 2012

-You will claim the credit when you file your 2012 taxes.
+You will need to amend your 2012 taxes.
 Read our fact sheet for more information.

 If You Adopted in 2011

-You will claim the credit when you file or amend your 2011 taxes.
+You will need to amend your 2011 taxes (or file an original tax form if you didn't file in 2011).
 Read our fact sheet for more information.

 If You Adopted before 2005